lafayette cemetery no. 1

 Over the Spring and Summer of 2019, this group met with several City of New Orleans council members and department heads responsible for various aspects of cemetery regulation to present the organization's concerns and proposed solutions.
 All recognized the problem as originating in problems of overtourism throughout the city of New Orleans which were in the process of being addressed.
 This has resulted in an initiative by the city to gather all departments involved to resolve these issues in the cemetery and city-wide.

 By mid-summer of 2019, positive change had been noted in the atmosphere in and around the cemetery.
-Property Management for the City of New Orleans committed to initial improvements to damaged infrastructure like walkways and water supply lines, along with increased signage to instruct visitors in cemetery regulations and behaviors.
+The closure of the cemetery in September 2019 - after more deliberate vandalism in it - brought additional peace to the deceased and their families.
+Property Management for the City of New Orleans committed to initial improvements to damaged infrastructure like walkways and water supply lines, along with increased signage to instruct guests in cemetery regulations and behaviors.
 The Taxicab Bureau (responsible for licensing tour guides) stepped up its enforcement.
 More help is promised in regulation, repair and maintenance of this historic location.

 As stated in our Bylaws.
 Lafayette Cemetery No. 1 Tomb and Coping Owners Association (LCTC) is a nonprofit corporation formed to address the escalation of serious problems in Lafayette Cemetery No. 1, to support the city of New Orleans in the resolution of these problems and to advocate and educate in its proper on-going use, regulation and care.

-LCTC is dedicated to the preservation of the purpose of Lafayette Cemetery No. 1 as a sacred resting place for those buried there and for family members and other visitors to visit in peace and safety.
+LCTC is dedicated to preserving the sole purpose of Lafayette Cemetery No. 1 as a sacred resting place for those buried there and for family members and guests to visit in peace and safety.
 We are additionally committed to the task of educating the public in the accurate history of this cemetery and of its deceased and to advocating for its respect, preservation and well-being.

 *LCTC is a 501(c)(3) nonprofit corporation governed entirely by a volunteer board